aws/aws-lc/README.md

 # AWS Lib Crypto (aws-lc) Public Preview

-AWS Lib Crypto (aws-lc) is a fork of BoringSSL, which is itself a fork of OpenSSL, that will is tailored for AWS usages.
+AWS Lib Crypto (aws-lc) is a cryptographic library origionally forked from BoringSSL and is designed to cater to AWS's needs.
+This library will be supported and ehnanced by crypto experts within Amazon.

 ## Quickstart for Ubuntu
 1. Setup required dependencies